maquenneville/photog-chauffeur/README.md

 - "Which images have more than one person in them?"
 - "Show me all images with dim lighting."
 - "Provide me with all images where people are wearing hats."
+- "Which of these images do you think is best?"

 ## Features
 - Image search using natural language queries.